 “The text seemed dreary,” people tell one another, “but this woman’s last novel was a huge best seller in Dubai.”
 Or: “The prose worked like Ambien on me, but the guy is 107 years old and wrote the whole thing with a flesh-colored Crayola, which he held between his teeth.”

 Some writers have overcome unspeakable obstacles, about which they speak at length.
 Others have ruined their own lives with drugs, alcohol and the sedulous violation of all 12 of the Ten Commandments.
-Did these people sin for the sin of it, or only because they thought it would make for a captivating author bio?
+Did these people sinned for the sin of it, or only because they thought it would make for a captivating author bio?

 “Half the object is gained when the audience is assembled,” wrote P.T.
 Barnum, but Barnum was not primarily a writer.
 He was a showman, an impresario.
 Barnum did not say, “No one ever went broke underestimating the intelligence of the American public.”
 That was Mencken, but I don’t think H.L. meant it as advice.